 Soft skills are interpersonal or people skills.

-Upskilling with English while improving the language through the communicative coaching approach can help with the development of soft skills.
+Upskilling through coaching for effective communication can help with the development of soft skills.
 These skills include things like confidence, teamwork, problem-solving, business communication, attitude, creativity and empathy.

 We have an initial meeting to assess your needs and goals, confidence and fluency, and a range of other active skills that enable me to capture your overall communication and leadership competence in English.
 Then we design a personal roadmap to help you accelerate your learning curve, enhance your interpersonal skills and accomplish more.